codefellows-seattle-javascript-401d18/06-tcp-chat/lab-gavin/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 ## Project Description
 Using node.js and net I have created a TCP Chat Server which you can join with NoCat.
 Inside the chat room you can talk to your friends as a group, direct message certain users, and even change your own username.
+Currently this chat room is designed for local use.
+If you have a large computer screen it's even better because you can open many terminals at once!
+This app would be ideal for someone with split personalities and or someone who enjoys talking to themselves.
+You can create as many users as you'd like.
+The sky is the limit.

 ## Table of Contents
 + [Installation](#installation)